 A new car built for Brian Redman after he wrecked the development B18 while testing in South Africa.
 Fitted with a 1.8-litre Cosworth FVC engine and raced by Redman in two races in South Africa in January 1971.
 This car returned to Bolton and became the works entry in F2 for Chris Craft during the 1971 F2 season.
 It was then sold to Canadian John Powell and rebuilt to Formula B specification.
 Powell raced it in the Brands Hatch Boxing Day meeting at the end of 1971 and then loaned it to Brian Robertson to race in the two Bogotá FB races in February and March 1972.
 Raced by Powell (Ottawa, Ontario) in the Canadian FB series in 1972, Sold to Paul Wheatley (Montréal, Quebec) and raced in the Canadian series in 1973.
-Appeared on a couple of early-1974 entry lists but not seen again until he advertised it in April 1975.
+Wheatley appeared on a couple of early-1974 entry lists but the car was not seen again until he advertised it in April 1975.

-Driven by: Brian Redman, Chris Craft, John Powell, Brian Robertson and Paul Wheatley.
+Driven by: Brian Redman, Derek Bennett, Chris Craft, John Powell, Brian Robertson and Paul Wheatley.
 First race: Killarney (R1), 9 Jan 1971.
 Total of 25 recorded races.

 New to Chevron's European agent Jo Siffert and entered by Siffert Racing in the F2 races at Bogotá in February 1971 for Xavier Perrot to drive.
 Perrot drove it one more time, at the European season opener at Mallory Park in March, but then acquired a March 712M instead.
 The Chevron went to Midland Racing Team in for Bruno Frey (Horw, Switzerland) to drive, but after failing to qualify for the Hockenheim round of the championship in April, he limited his appearances to non-championship and national events.
 For 1972, the car went to fellow Swiss Georges Schäfer and was fitted with a 1.8-litre Cosworth BDE for French hillclimbs, domestic events, and a few failures to qualify for F2 races.
 He returned for another DNQ at the start of 1973, after which the car disappears.
-It is possible that this is the car later used by Rémi Gillis, Bernard-Etienne Grobot and Lucien Guitteny in French hillclimbs, but that is more likely to have been the ex-Hervé Bayard car.
+This could be the car later used by Rémi Gillis, Bernard-Etienne Grobot and Lucien Guitteny in French hillclimbs, but that could also have been the ex-Hervé Bayard car.
 In July 1976, Michel Wyler (Geneva, Switzerland) had a B18 at Ayent Anzere which is likely to be this car.
 In 1995, Fredy Kumschick (Lucerne/Luzern, Switzerland), applied for FIA papers for a Chevron B18 with chassis number 71-2.
 The history given had a gap after Frey until Walter Bollier (Zürich, Switzerland) in 1991 and then Kumschick in 1994, who ran it for Peter Stoboski.
-Sold to dealer Christophe Pund of Le Galerie des Damiers (Cassel, France) in 2004 and then to an unknown owner and advertised on his behalf by Lutziger Classic Cars in 2012, at which time it was yellow.
+Sold to dealer Christophe Pund of Le Galerie des Damiers (Cassel, France) in 2004 and then to an unknown owner and advertised on his behalf by Lutziger Classic Cars from 2012 to 2015, at which time it was yellow.
 Subsequent history unknown.

 Driven by: Xavier Perrot, Bruno Frey and Georges Schäfer.
 First race: Bogotá, 7 Feb 1971.
 Total of 10 recorded races.

 New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
 Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
 Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
 To Denis Welch in 1999, but again not raced.
 Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.
 In December 2019, the car was offered at auction by Oldtimer Galerie Toffen.

 Driven by: Jo Siffert, François Mazet, José Dolhem and Willie Green.
 First race: Bogotá, 7 Feb 1971.
 Total of 12 recorded races.

 Hervé Bayard, from Roye in northern France, had hillclimbed an ex-F2 Tecno in 1970 and continued to use that car at the start of 1971, but also entered the Thruxton F2 race with a Chevron B18.
 His car eventually appeared in time for Crystal Palace at the end of May but Bayard failed to qualify, and at Rouen two weeks later he did not even pre-qualify.
 He then used the Chevron for French hillclimbs, firstly with F1 driver Jean-Pierre Beltoise taking it to second place at Poilly-sur-Serein in July, then Bayard repeating that result with it at Tancarville a few days later.
 Bayard then acquired an Astra sports car, followed by a F5000 Surtees, and the Chevron was forgotten.
 Bayard advertised the car in February 1972 and sold the engine to Pierre Desnos, but exactly what happened to the chassis next remains unresolved.
-It is likely to have been the (red?)
-Chevron B18 raced on the French hills by Rémy Gillis (Arques, also in northern France) in 1973 and is probably then the Chevron "B25" used by Bernard-Etienne Grobot (Ban-de-Laveline in north-eastern France) in late 1973 and 1974.
-Then probably the car raced by Lucien Guitteny in 1975.
-This French B18 was later acquired from Marc Regal by Marcel Alquier, at which point it had a later full-width nose.
-Alquier is reported to have painted it black.
-According to Autodiva Editor Gérard Gamand, Maurice Slotine had a black Chevron B18 in the Trophée d'Europe F2 Historique in 1990s which may have been the ex-Bayard car.
+It could be the "ex-F2" B18 rolling chassis "used for hillclimbs only" that was advertised by D.A.
+Shells (Stratford, London E15) in September 1972.
 A dark blue Chevron B18 with a chassis plate bearing "71/4" and a history in French hillclimbs was auctioned by Bonhams in September 2014.
 The vendor had acquired the car from Veit Dennert (Schlüsselfeld, Germany) in 1999; Dennert having acquired it in 1994.
 It did not sell, and within a couple of years a dark blue Chevron B18 was being raced by Dr Veit Dennert (Bischberg, Germany) in historic events.
 At the ADAC Salzburgring Classic in August 2016 and the "Freddy Kottulinsky Revival" at Schleizer Dreieck in July 2017.

-Driven by: Hervé Bayard, Jean-Pierre Beltoise, Rémi Gillis, Bernard-Etienne Grobot and Lucien Guitteny.
+Driven by: Hervé Bayard and Jean-Pierre Beltoise.
 First race: Poilly-sur-Serein, 11 Jul 1971.
-Total of 26 recorded races.
+Total of 2 recorded races.

-New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
+New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
-Williams won seven championship rounds and finished second in the championship.
-Eden order Ensigns for 1972 but cancelled the order and bought March 722s, Williams continued to drive the Chrevron until his 722 arrived and won three of the first six rounds of the series.
+Williams won seven championship rounds and finished second in the 1971 championship.
+Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
+Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.
 Acquired in Winnipeg by Hugh Hanson (WInnipeg, Manitoba) c2014.
 He has the front part of the chassis, all suspension arms, uprights and brakes, and a few other components.

 Driven by: Graham Eden, Cyd Williams, Bev Bond and Bob Armstrong.
 First race: Oulton Park (R2), 21 Mar 1971.
 Total of 34 recorded races.